 Unless specifically requested, we do not accept AI-generated work.

-CRAFT 2023 Flash Prose Prize | $3,600 Awarded
+CRAFT 2024 Flash Prose Prize

 GUIDELINES:

 - Submissions are open to all writers, emerging and experienced.
+CRAFT is a market for adult literary fiction.

 - International submissions are allowed.

 - Please submit flash prose ONLY!
+We’ll review both fiction and creative nonfiction for this prize.

 - We review literary work but are open to a variety of genres and styles.
+Our only requirement is that you show excellence in your craft.

 - We allow simultaneous submissions—writers, please notify us immediately and withdraw your entry if your work is accepted to be published elsewhere.

-- The $20 reading fee per entry allows up to two 1,000-word prose pieces—if submitting two works, please send them in a SINGLE document.
+- The $20 reading fee per entry allows up to two 1,000-word flash prose pieces—if submitting two works, please send them in a SINGLE document.

-- We allow multiple submissions—please submit each piece (or set of two pieces) as a separate submission accompanied by a separate entry fee.
+- We allow multiple submissions—please submit each flash piece (or set of two pieces) as a separate submission accompanied by a separate entry fee.

 - Please double-space your submission and use Times New Roman 12.